- Headmaster's Welcome

 During almost 400 years of history, Monmouth School for Boys has educated boys to work hard, aim high and to foster lifelong friendships.
 It is where they have learnt to become men of integrity with respect for the people and places around them.
 All boys, whether their parents have paid full fees or none, have benefited from the generosity of our founder through the endowment income from the William Jones’s Schools Foundation.

-As Monmouth School for Boys gears up to commemorate its 400th Anniversary in 2014, it has established a Development Office.
-The anniversary provides a marvellous focal point to highlight the current needs of the School; to celebrate successful alumni; to inspire current and future generations of Monmouth School for Boys pupils to go out and emulate their predecessors; and to bring the success of the school to national attention.
+As Monmouth School for Boys was gearing up to commemorate its 400th Anniversary in 2014, it established a Development Office.
+The anniversary provided a marvellous focal point to highlight the current needs of the School; to celebrate successful alumni; to inspire current and future generations of Monmouth School for Boys pupils to go out and emulate their predecessors; and to bring the success of the school to national attention.

-The school has announced ambitious plans to significantly improve teaching and learning facilities over the next few years to give current, and future generations of boys, the best possible learning environment.
-Called ‘The Heart Project’, the buildings will provide modern teaching spaces and a new dining hall, and liberate capacity in New House (currently used as administrative offices) to expand boarding provision.
+The school announced ambitious plans to significantly improve teaching and learning facilities for the future, to give current, and subsequent generations of boys, the best possible learning environment.
+Called ‘The Heart Project’, the buildings provide modern teaching spaces and a new dining hall, and liberate capacity in New House to expand boarding provision.

-Stage 1 will be to expand boarding capacity in New House and School House, when administration offices and the Religious Studies department move to the new William Jones Building, and to update the exterior of Weirhead to cement the growth in boarding numbers seen over the past four years.
+Stage 1: expanding boarding capacity in New House and School House, when administration offices and the Religious Studies department were moved to the new William Jones Building, and updating the exterior of Weirhead to cement the growth in boarding numbers seen in recent years.

-Stage 2 will be to update and improve kitchen and dining facilities at Monmouth School for Boys in line with increased numbers on our roll.
+Stage 2: Updating and improving kitchen and dining facilities at Monmouth School for Boys in line with increased numbers on our roll.

 Stage 3 involves replacing the tired and dated building behind New House which currently houses the Modern Foreign Languages and Geography department.
 This new building will reflect the standard already achieved with the William Jones Building and will provide the very best teaching and learning environment for our current and future pupils.